maxjo020418/BAScraper/README.md

 concurrent.futures -> ThreadPoolExecutor, as_completed
 queue -> Queue
 ```
-The only non-default package is `requests`, any version should be fine. also python 3.7+ is recommended due to the use of `dataclasses` (which is not used yet but is planned to).
+The only non-default package is `requests`, any version should be fine. also python 3.10+ is recommended

 **Example usage**
 ```python